GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-get_command_line_arguments| replace:: returns array of command line arguments.

-.. |function-builtin-get_das_root| replace:: returns path to where `daslib` and other libraries exist. this is typically root folder of the daScript main repository
+.. |function-builtin-get_das_root| replace:: returns path to where `daslib` and other libraries exist. this is typically root folder of the Daslang main repository

 .. |function-builtin-hash| replace:: returns hash value of the `data`. current implementation uses FNV64a hash.